 Miami Heat vs. Chicago Bulls

-The Chicago Bulls fight for their post-season lives as they host the Miami Heat in game five on Thursday night.
-The Bulls are 3-point favorites over the Heat with an over/under run total set at 180.
+The Chicago Bulls host the Miami Heat for Game One of the Eastern Conference Finals.
+The Bulls are 2-point favorites over the Heat with an over/under total set at 180.

 The Chicago Bulls find themselves as an underdog for this series despite holding the top seed and home court advantage.
 Furthermore, the Bulls defeated the Heat in all three meetings during the regular season, but the consensus is that the Heat have peaked at the right time, and are potentially a totally different team at this stage of the game.
 The Bulls have been touted as one of the league’s premier defensive teams during the regular season, but do they really have the type of one-on-one defense necessary to contain LeBron James and Dwyane Wade?
 Luol Deng and Keith Bogans will certainly have their hands full against two of the league’s top isolation specialists.
 But there may be some comfort for Chicago knowing that Derrick Rose can own any of the opposing point guards Miami will throw at him.
 And let’s not forget the coaching edge either, as Tom Thibodeau morphed a deep team of mostly role players into the team with the best regular season record in the league while earning Coach of the Year honors.